Being married to a photographer, you’d think I wouldn’t get to take many pictures, wouldn’t you?

 Anyhoo.
 The pictures.
 That’s what it’s all about.
 Here’s some of what I took – straight out of the camera with no photoshoppery involved except resizing…

-For me personally, I found it a little limiting – I’d like more flexibility, more control and more power.
+For me personally, I found the camera a little limiting – I’d like more flexibility, more control and more power.
 But having said that the Powershot A3400 is a good basic camera – perfect for an undemanding user, great at quick snapping when out and about with the family, and a fabulous teens camera too.

 4 July 2012